cy-goh/orbslam_height_scale/README.md

     - Can also just not do the scale correction at that time
 - In the current implementation, if the scale's quality is not good (normal vector is not close enough), we wait for another interval.
 Maybe that is too long.
 What if we make such that if the quality not good, then after X frames we try again.
+- I don't know how to turn off Global Bundle Adjustment.
+Currently, the quick fix is just to turn off Loop Closing module.

 -------------------------------------------------------------